shaunakc1998/brandkit-ai/README.md

    claude_api_key = "your-anthropic-api-key"  # Replace with your Claude API key pinecone_api_key = "your-pinecone-api-key"  # Replace with your Pinecone API key

+   You can get your API keys from the following services:
+   OpenAI API
+   Anthropic API
+   Pinecone API